kensanata/ona-musi/README.md

 Dependencies
 ------------

 You probably need to install some Perl modules!
-Here are the Debian packages you probably need:
+Here is a list of Debian packages the provide them:

+* `libmodern-perl-perl` for `Modern::Perl`
 * `libmojolicious-perl` for `Mojolicious`
 * `libtext-markup-perl` for `Text::Markup`
 * `libfile-slurper-perl` for `File::Slurper`
+* `libfile-readbackwards-perl` for `File::ReadBackwards`

 Quickstart
 ----------